activeadmin/activeadmin/README.md

 ## Want to contribute?

-If you want to contribute through code or documentation, the [contributing guide][contributing] is the best place to start.
+If you want to contribute through code or documentation, the [contributing guide is the best place to start][contributing].
 If you have questions, feel free to ask.

 If you want to support us financially, you can help fund the project